appcircleio/appcircle-docusaurus/docs/environment-variables/using-environment-variables-in-ios-projects.md

 <ContentRef url="../integrations/working-with-custom-scripts">Working with Custom Scripts</ContentRef>

-In our example here, we will use a Bash script to replace the values in our .xcconfig file.&#x20;
+In our example here, we will use a Bash script to replace the values in our .xcconfig file.;

 ```bash
 echo "API_URL : ${API_URL}"